tifrueh/conjugator/README.md

 # Conjugateur

 This application was designed to help students study french verbs.
-Version 1.0.0 is currently at the end of its development stage and a dowload of the alpha version can be found in the [releases of the GitHub repo](https://github.com/tifrueh/conjugateur/releases).
+Version 1.0.0 is currently at the end of its development stage and a dowload of the beta version can be found in the [releases of the GitHub repo](https://github.com/tifrueh/conjugateur/releases).

 ## Installation